10 Different Types of Allen Keys

 1. Spline Drive Wrenches

-The first type of key we will be looking at on our list of different types of Allen keys is the spline drive wrench.
-This key is often found when a bolt can’t be reached from either end.
+The first type of key we will examine on our list of different types of Allen keys is the spline drive wrench.

 2. Key Ring Sets